Xbox Series X one-minute review

 If the expansion storage card runs a bit expensive for your taste, you can always attach an external drive HDD or SSD via the console's USB 3.1 port.
 However, these can only play Xbox One and backward-compatible games (with the SSD allowing for faster loading times).
 You can store your Xbox Series X games on the external HDD or SSD, but only an NVMe SSD can play Xbox Series X Optimized titles.

 The process of adding an external hard drive works in the same way as it did on Xbox One: you simply plug the storage into one of the system’s USB ports, and the Xbox will detect it.
 If the drive needs to be formatted, you’ll see a prompt asking you to do this.
 It’s a plug-and-play solution that works just as you’d hope.

 What's good about the Xbox Series X's storage is that, when you’re installing (or uninstalling) games, you can select particular parts of games to install rather than the full thing.
-So, for example, you can download Doom Eternal's multiplayer but not the campaign, or vice versa.
-We're curious to see how many games will support this kind of installation functionality in the future because it's a welcome feature and should help with storage management.
+For example, you can download Doom Eternal's multiplayer but not the campaign, or vice versa.
+We're curious to see how many games will support this kind of installation functionality in the future, because it's a welcome feature and should help with storage management.

 Xbox Series X review: controller

 - Feels familiar in the hand yet subtly different